Measuring changes in polarisation using Singular Value Decomposition of network graphs: Results

 \subsection{COP discussion in Twitter}

 Falkenberg et al. collected a very large corpus of tweets by querying Twitter's Academic API v2.0 for tweets mentioning "COP2x" where x was an integer between 0 and 6 (inclusive) \cite{falkenberg_growing_2022}.
-Details about this data can be found in their original paper.
+We reconstructed the same networks based on the tweet IDs given in the data released with the paper.
+Unfortunately due to changes in Twitter’s Acadimic API in 2022, this reconstruction process is now at best prohibitively expensive, and at worst impossible.
 They restricted their search to tweets in English, and covered the COP from 20 to 26 (years 2014 to 2022, with 2020 and 2021 skipped due to the Covid-19 pandemic).
 Their adjacency matrix was constructed based on whether a user $i$ retweeted tweets from a political influencer $j$.
 Their focus was whether there was noticeable division among users based on whether they were spreading true information about climate change or disinformation from climate change denialist influencers.
-To test for polarisation using our framework, we built a network for each year’s COP using the same data by considering each user (identified by their unique IDs) as a node, and any mention, reply, or quote tweet between two users as an edge.
+The smallest network was 87,780 users and the largest was 7,809,303.
+More information about the networks can be found on p.39 of the supplementary materials in \cite{falkenberg_growing_2022}.To test for polarisation using our framework, we built a network for each year’s COP using the same data by considering each user (identified by their unique IDs) as a node, and any mention, reply, or quote tweet between two users as an edge.
+Unlike Falkenberg et al. we do not make a distinction between influencers and regular users, in order to capture the effects that interaction between normal users has on the dimensionality of the network.
 The network for each year was analysed independently.
 We then graphed $\hat{d}$ and the SVD entropy for each year in order to show how they, and therefore the polarisation of networks that discussed the COP conferences, changed over time.

-We found that $\hat{d}$ for the network of Twitter users discussing the COP conference has been decreasing over time, though the decrease was not linear.
-Unexpectedly, the SVD entropy of the network did not decrease in this way, and instead it was at its highest in 2022 even though $\hat{d}$ was at its lowest.